pyvista/pyvista/docs/examples/quick/filter/compute-volume.rst

 .. image:: ../../../images/two-bodies.png

-We could then assign a classification array for the two bodies, compute the cell sizes, then extract the volumes of each body:
+We could then assign a classification array for the two bodies, compute the cell sizes, then extract the volumes of each body.
+Note that there is a simpler implementation of this below in :ref:`split_vol_ref`.

 .. testcode:: python